 4. Elite Chess

 Elite Chess is located in Illinois.
 You can build your child’s love of STEM and chess at Elite Chess, with locations in Wheaton, IL, and Naperville, IL.
-The in-person and online options are for children who know how to play chess but want to improve upon their skills.
+The in-person and online chess lessons are for children who know how to play chess but want to improve upon their skills.
 Kids who are brand new to it can enroll in their combined STEM/Chess program.

 Experienced players can join the intermediate or advanced programs.
 During their time in class, children study famous games and learn how to strategize like a Grandmaster.
 The chess camp concludes with a tournament where the top players win trophies and bragging rights.